user123255/AirQuality-Weather-Tracker/README.md

 Usage
 Open the web app in your browser.
+This is the structure of how this app looks like
 Type a city name in the search box.
 <img width="956" height="362" alt="image" src="https://github.com/user-attachments/assets/12e477c6-b502-4d16-841a-4b089de9a60e" />